RedisLabs/redislabs-docs/content/embeds/port-availability-embed.md

 If ports that Redis assigns to the database are being used by the operating system or other processes, the installation fails.

-Follow the relevant sections to configure the minimum required ports.
+Follow the relevant sections to configure required ports.

-[Network port configurations]({{< relref "/rs/networking/port-configurations.md" >}}) provides additional details on recommended and optional configurations.
+For recommended and optional port configuration, see [Network port configurations]({{< relref "/rs/networking/port-configurations" >}}).